melihazeynepdemirtas/CS210ProjectMel/README.md

 # CS210ProjectMel
+Research Questions: Do I have a set of favorite channels, or do I explore new creators frequently?, How does my engagement vary across different channels?

 Analyzing YouTube Consumption: This project covers the history of individual YouTube views to find patterns and preferences and investigate possible reasons for how these patterns affect daily routines.